Key Information

 Video presentations

 Each group must prepare a 90 second presentation describing their project.
-We will watch these videos as a group on the final day of class (all students must attend either in person or on Zoom this final day), and the
+We will watch these videos as a group on the final day of class (all students must attend in person on this final day), and the

 - a recording of a slideshow with voiceover,